awsdocs/aws-kms-developer-guide/doc_source/key-state.md

 The `Unavailable` state applies only to a CMK in a [custom key store](custom-key-store-overview.md)\.
 A CMK in a custom key store is `Unavailable` when the custom key store is intentionally disconnected from its AWS CloudHSM cluster\.
 You can view and manage unavailable CMKs, but you cannot use them in cryptographic operations\.

-The following API operations do not appear in the table because they do not use an existing CMK\.
+This table omits `CreateKey`, `GenerateRandom`, and operations that create and manage custom key stores because they do not affect an existing CMK\.

-+ ConnectCustomKeyStore
-+ CreateCustomKeyStore
-+ CreateKey
-+ DeleteCustomKeyStore
-+ DescribeCustomKeyStores
-+ DisconnectCustomKeyStore
-+ GenerateRandom
-+ UpdateCustomKeyStore
+**Note**
+You might have to scroll horizontally or vertically to see all of the data in the table\.

 ****